 Basic sleep tips are often all that is needed to get a baby to go to sleep and stay asleep.

 Realizing that what works for one infant may not work for another is the first step in overcoming sleep troubles.
-Parents need to spend considerable time trying one sleep method instead of trying a mixed bag of techniques within a few days of each other.
+Parents need to work on one sleep method instead of trying mixed techniques within a few days of each other.

 Ideal Sleep Conditions

 Some babies sleep regardless of the conditions of the surrounding environment.
 Babies still learning how to get to sleep and stay asleep may be bothered by various environmental characteristics.
-Parents can set the stage for sleep by creating a soothing environment and maintaining it every time the baby is put down to bed.
+Parents can set the stage by creating a soothing environment every time the baby is put to bed.
 Low lighting, closing the shades, or turning on a night light signal to baby that it is time to sleep when done on a consistent basis.
 Parents will have to evaluate the infant’s response to darkness or light when sleeping.
-Some babies, even at a young age, prefer a little light while others need complete darkness even for a daytime nap.
+Some babies, even at a young age, prefer a little light while others need complete darkness even for a nap.

 A baby should be dressed comfortably and allowed to sleep in a room that is neither hot nor cold.
 To prevent sudden infant death syndrome or SIDS, a baby should be in a sleeper or well-fitting pajama.
 Covering the infant with blankets or keeping the room too hot can increase the risk of SIDS.